English literature: Poetry

 John Milton, religious epic poem Paradise Lost published in 1667.

-John Milton, one of the greatest English poets, wrote at this time of religious flux and political upheaval.
-Milton is best known for his epic poem Paradise Lost (1667).
-Milton's poetry and prose reflect deep personal convictions, a passion for freedom and self-determination, and the urgent issues and political turbulence of his day.
-His celebrated Areopagitica, written in condemnation of pre-publication censorship, is among history's most influential and impassioned defenses of free speech and freedom of the press.

-The largest and most important poetic form of the era was satire.
-In general, publication of satire was done anonymously, as there were great dangers in being associated with a satire.
+John Milton, one of the greatest English poets, is best known for Paradise Lost (1667), an epic poem in blank verse, concerning the biblical story of the fall of man: the temptation of Adam and Eve by the fallen angel Satan and their expulsion from the Garden of Eden.
+Milton soon followed this work with Paradise Regained (1671), again an epic poem in blank verse, which shares similar theological themes with the previous work, with Milton this time dealing primarily with the temptation of Christ as recounted in the Gospel of Luke.

 John Dryden was an influential English poet, literary critic, translator, and playwright who dominated the literary life of Restoration England to such a point that the period came to be known in literary circles as the "Age of Dryden".
 He established the heroic couplet as a standard form of English poetry.
 Dryden's greatest achievements were in satiric verse in works like the mock-heroic MacFlecknoe (1682).
 Alexander Pope was heavily influenced by Dryden, and often borrowed from him; other writers in the 18th century were equally influenced by both Dryden and Pope.

 Prose

 Prose in the Restoration period is dominated by Christian religious writing, but the Restoration also saw the beginnings of two genres that would dominate later periods, fiction and journalism.
 Religious writing often strayed into political and economic writing, just as political and economic writing implied or directly addressed religion.
-The Restoration was also the time when John Locke wrote many of his philosophical works.
-His two Treatises on Government, which later inspired the thinkers in the American Revolution.
 The Restoration moderated most of the more strident sectarian writing, but radicalism persisted after the Restoration.
 Puritan authors such as John Milton were forced to retire from public life or adapt, and those authors who had preached against monarchy and who had participated directly in the regicide of Charles I were partially suppressed.
 Consequently, violent writings were forced underground, and many of those who had served in the Interregnum attenuated their positions in the Restoration.
 John Bunyan stands out beyond other religious authors of the period.
 Bunyan's The Pilgrim's Progress is an allegory of personal salvation and a guide to the Christian life.